Sai-Rohan-Harshavardhan-Vuppala/code4BBS/README.md

 # Aproach towards the problem statement
-We have approached the problem through machine learning.
-Firstly, we had collected data from kaggle dataset but then we shifted to yfinance api for collecting the data.
-We used yfinance because of live data supply and low latency.
-We had trained LSTM model from scratch but we finally used fbprophet which is a pretrained model because it was giving better predictions.
+The use of machine learning has been our strategy for tackling this issue.
+At first, we used the Kaggle dataset to get information, but later, we switched to the yfinance API.
+Yfinance was chosen due to its real-time data feed and low latency.
+Although we had previously developed an LSTM model, we switched to using a pre-trained model (fbprophet) because it provided more accurate predictions.

 # Webapp description
 We used streamlit (an open source app framework) for our webapp and have implemented the following features: